 The following figure shows an example of a WDS with a repeater acting as a wireless bridge.
-A wireless bridge can connect two wired networks through a wireless connection.
 The root AP (X) is connected to a network with Internet access.
 The wireless repeater (Y) is connected to the root AP (X) to expand the network.
-Clients (A and B) are connected to the wireless repeater through the switch/gateway/router (G).
+Clients (A and B) are connected to the wireless repeater through the switch/ gateway/router (G).
 They can access the network with the extended wired network the wireless bridge (wireless repeater) provides.